routingblog/arbitration/content/docs/arbitration_legal.md

 1. Stone, K. V. W. (2023).
 Arbitration—From Sacred Cow to Golden Calf: Three Phases in the History of the Federal Arbitration Act.
 23.
 1. Cohen, J. H., & Dayton, K. (1926).
 The New Federal Arbitration Law.
 Virginia Law Review, 12(4), 265–286. https://doi.org/10.2307/1065471
 1. Ryan Schimmel.
 (2023).
 A Real Right to Litigate: Dismantling Mandatory Arbitration and the Restoring Justice for Workers Act.
 SETON HALL LEGISLATIVE JOURNAL, 47.
+1. Drahozal, C. (2006).
+Is Arbitration Lawless.
+Loyola of Los Angeles Law Review, 40(1), 187. https://digitalcommons.lmu.edu/llr/vol40/iss1/5

+    This is the strongest "pro-arbitration" note so far.
+Even so, it merely states that there is "little emperical evidence" that arbitrators don't follow the law and has other fairly weak claims.

 ---